 DanielSuarez is a racing driver from Mexico who became the first non-US driver who won a NASCAR national championship title.
+He was the Xfinity Series champion in 2016, driving a Toyota for Joe Gibbs Racing.

 Daniel Suarez had a successful karting career

 Already in 2004, Suarez debuted at the international level.
 Racing in the Rotax Grand National in Las Vegas, Nevada, he was the best of all Mexican drivers and earned the ticket to the World Rotax in Spain.
-He continued to race karting until the end of 2007 when he became national champion and represented his country in the World Rotax in Italy.
+He continued to race karting until the end of 2007 when he became a national champion and represented his country in the World Rotax in Italy.

 Debut in the NASCAR minor series